 If you can, endeavor to pre-print your labels prior to the day of your move.
 This will simplify labeling and also mean you don’t have to write out everything on each item and moving box.

 What do full-service movers offer?

-Full-service moving companies take control of every part of relocation, such as packing of your household goods in your old home and unpacking them at your new state home and other tasks.
+Full-service moving companies take control of every part of the relocation, such as packing your household goods in your old home and unpacking them at your new state home and other tasks.

 They are a great option for busy professionals or those who don’t have the time to handle everything.
 Professional full-service movers, when hired make a move stress-free.

 Major tasks of professional movers include:

 - Packing: Full-service moving companies pack your belongings and supply all the materials required to safely and smoothly move your goods.
 This includes tasks like taking care of big-sized items like furniture, which may require disassembly to simplify the move.